HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 The vectorization mechanism is compatible with non-categorical inputs and outputs (e.g. numeric values).
 In fact, the program for the non-programming tutorial is integrated with vectorization as well, and can deal with both categorical and non-categorical values.

-Besides that, the **Main.kt** and **CustomOperatorsExperiment.kt** files are very similar to our files in the last tutorial, please just make sure you indeed use the custom operators you want to use.
+Besides that, the **Main.kt** and **CustomOperatorsExperiment.kt** files are very similar to our files in the last tutorial, please just make sure you indeed use the custom operators you want to use:

 ```
 // Use the custom macro-mutation operator.